gardener/dependency-watchdog/docs/concepts/prober.md

 1. Checks if the Kube ApiServer is reachable via local cluster DNS.
 This should always succeed and will fail only when the Kube ApiServer has gone down.
 If the Kube ApiServer is down then there can be no further damage to the existing shoot cluster (barring new requests to the Kube Api Server).
 2. Only if the probe is able to reach the Kube ApiServer via local cluster DNS, will it attempt to check the number of expired node leases in the shoot.
 The node lease renewal is done by the Kubelet, and so we can say that the lease probe is checking if the kubelet is able to reach the API server.
 If the number of expired node leases reaches the threshold, then the probe fails.
 3. If and when a lease probe fails, then it will initiate a scale-down operation for dependent resources as defined in the prober configuration.
+While scaling down the resource prober will annotate the deployment of the resource with `dependency-watchdog.gardener.cloud/meltdown-protection-active`.
+This annotation can be checked to ensure not to scale up these resources during a regular shoot maintenance or an out-of-band shoot reconciliation.
 4. In subsequent runs it will keep performing the lease probe.
 If it is successful, then it will start the scale-up operation for dependent resources as defined in the configuration.
+It shall also remove the `dependency-watchdog.gardener.cloud/meltdown-protection-active` from deployment metadata of all scaled up resources.

+>Manual Intervention/Override of DWD behavior:   j
+In case where you don't want DWD to act on a resource during a meltdown, you can annotate the said resource deployment with `"dependency-watchdog.gardener.cloud/ignore-scaling"` annotation.
+This will ensure that prober will not act on such resource.
+When this ignore scaling annotation is put by an operator, the `dependency-watchdog.gardener.cloud/meltdown-protection-active` annotation shall be removed to avoid any ambiguity.

 ### Prober lifecycle